josehu07/madkv/README.md

 **PLEASE DO NOT FORK PUBLICLY OR PUBLISH SOLUTIONS ONLINE.**

 Authored by [Guanzhou Hu](https://josehu.com).
 First offered in CS 739 Spring 2025 taught by [Prof. Andrea Arpaci-Dusseau](https://pages.cs.wisc.edu/~dusseau/).
-To get the associated project specs and a reference solution in Rust for teaching purposes, please contact us.
+To get the associated project specs and a reference solution in Rust for teaching purposes, please contact us!

 If you find replicated distributed systems interesting, take a look at [Summerset](https://github.com/josehu07/summerset) and [Linearize](https://github.com/josehu07/linearize) :-)